Parks, Trails and Open Spaces

 What does HBRC do?

 As a regional authority, we own or administer land for various purposes, from flood control and drainage through to soil conservation and investment.
-Over time, we have improved public access to these areas, for both environmental engagement and recreational use.
+Over time, we have improved public access to these areas.

 Our Regional Park Vision is “a network of Regional Parks that are easy to access, healthy, well cared for and characteristically Hawke’s Bay, with space for people to appreciate and enjoy the outdoors, nature and life.”

 Our Regional Parks are open sunrise to sunset.
-Some river access points are locked at night to reduce vandalism and accidents - please take note of all information signs in river areas.
+Some river access points are locked at night to reduce vandalism and accidents.
+Flooding and storm damage can also mean parts of parks and sections of the Trails are closed from time to time.
+Please take note of all information signs in river areas.

-The Hawke's Bay trails are open at all times for cycling and walking.
+The Hawke's Bay Trails are open at all times for cycling and walking, except for a section of the Water Ride near Bay View which is closed during lambing season.

 Community, business and school groups help out with planting new areas, weeding or barking.
 We manage a programme of areas that need enhancing and will happily assist groups with plant material, equipment and safety measures.

-These are your regional parks and open spaces and we are sure you like parks that are clean, tidy, attractive and safe, so please take away any rubbish that you brought in with you.
+These are your regional parks and open spaces and we are sure you like parks that are clean, tidy, attractive and safe, so please respect these spaces.
+We want Hawke’s Bay’s public and visitors to the region to enjoy quality regional park environments not only now, but in a hundred years time!